DivyaSM23/Lighthouse/README.md

 # LightHouse

-LightHouse is a website that helps you get mentorship from your career twins.It provides a platform for students to get mentorship from various people who have got successful in their respective careers.
+LightHouse is a website that helps you get mentorship from your career twins.
+It provides a platform for student to get mentorship from various people who have got successful in their respective careers.
 Students can learn from the experiences and build their careers in a better way.

 ## Installation